A world class provision

 Your faculty or department arranges lectures, seminars and practicals that students from all Colleges attend together.
 Your College also arranges supervisions (see below) for you.

-However. as at all universities, there’s a much greater emphasis on independent and self-directed study here compared to school or college.
+However, as at all universities, there’s a much greater emphasis on independent and self-directed study at Cambridge compared to school or college.
 You’re responsible for your own learning and are expected to read beyond what’s required for your lectures and classes.

 - Lectures cover the basics of a subject and act as a starting point for your own research.